-Ask anyone who has a lush garden “what’s your secret”, and they’ll likely tell you that it’s all about the soil.
+Ask anyone who has a lush garden "what's your secret."
+They'll likely tell you that it's all about the soil.
 Soil is a living, dynamic ecosystem.
-Healthy soil is teeming with microscopic and larger organisms that perform many vital functions including converting dead and decaying matter as well as minerals to plant nutrients.
+Healthy soil is teeming with microscopic and larger organisms that perform many vital functions.
+This inludes converting dead and decaying matter as well as minerals to plant nutrients.
 It’s the key to everything when growing healthy plants — successful rooting, vigorous growth, great harvests, weed, pest, and disease control.

 If your soil is, well, let’s call it challenged, you can improve it.
-We asked John Keller who heads-up Production Planning and Research here at Monrovia (and who is a lifelong gardener himself) to school us a bit on the basics of soil and some tips on how to make poor soils come alive.
+We asked John Keller who heads-up Production Planning and Research here at Monrovia.
+(And, who is a lifelong gardener himself).
+He schooled us a bit on the basics of soil.
+He also gave some tips on how to make poor soils come alive.

 Here are the most common questions people have asked us about soil.
 Have others?
 Leave a comment below.